ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-command-layer.md

 end
 ```

 Given current state and user inputs, we expect one or more events in return.
-We test the domain layer by asserting its behaviour in the form of events.
+We test the domain layer by asserting its behaviour in the form of events produced.
 The details of persistence can be pushed out of the way, into a generic infrastructure layer.

 What's really nice about this is that we're effectively "flattening" the entire behaviour of a system into a well defined specification, a protocol of sorts that exists at a single layer of abstraction: a list of commands and their corresponding events.